Endangered Species Youth Art Contest

 Art Contest Guidelines

-- Students’ artwork must be original and all art mediums are allowed (Please note: Computer-generated/AI and traced images are not allowed and will NOT be judged.)
+- Students’ artwork must be original.
+Computer-generated/AI and traced images are not allowed and will NOT be judged.

 - All artwork MUST depict threatened/endangered species.